-Under the rules that govern brokers who have record ownership of shares that they hold in "street name" for their clients who are the beneficial owners of the shares, brokers normally have discretion to vote such shares on routine matters, such as ratifications of independent registered public accounting firms, but not on non-routine matters.
+Under the rules that govern brokers who hold shares in "street name" for their clients who are the beneficial owners of the shares, brokers normally have discretion to vote such shares on routine matters, such as ratifications of independent registered public accounting firms, but not on non-routine matters.
 Broker non-votes generally occur when the beneficial owner of shares held by a broker does not give the broker voting instructions on a non-routine matter for which the broker lacks discretionary authority to vote the shares.
-Proposals 1, 2 and 3 are non-routine matters.
+We expect Proposals 1 and 2 will be considered non-routine matters.

-Therefore, if your shares are held in "street name" and you do not provide instructions as to how your shares are to be voted on proposals 1, 2 and 3, your broker will not be able to vote your shares on these proposals.
+Therefore, if your shares are held in "street name" and you do not provide instructions as to how your shares are to be voted on proposals 1 and 2, your broker will not be able to vote your shares on these proposals.
 We urge you to provide instructions to your broker so that your votes may be counted on these important matters.